 Homework

-At Halfway Junior School we believe homework should provide the opportunity to develop knowledge, skills and thinking abilities through setting tasks that reflect and support the children’s experience in the classroom; broadening the school curriculum.
+At Halfway Junior School, we believe homework should provide the opportunity to develop knowledge, skills and thinking abilities through setting tasks that reflect and support the children’s experience in the classroom; broadening the school curriculum.
 A range of tasks, designed to interest and enthuse pupils, will provide opportunity to embed knowledge learned in the classroom, practise and rehearse taught skills and further extend children’s wider thinking abilities.
+It is an opportunity for pupils to engage in conversation about learning and the wider world with parents.
+The tasks are designed to be interesting a discursive, along with providing opportunity to practise and rehearse.
 Homework, in partnership with parents, provides an opportunity to create a sense of work ethic and personal responsibility vital in their preparation for future learning.
 Finally, we believe homework also helps children develop resilience on their journey to becoming lifelong learners that feel empowered to become the best that they can be.

 We will continue to encourage children to complete their homework and ask that you do the same at home.
 Each half term, children will be rewarded with a special 100% certificate if they complete each week’s homework during that half term.